Skin Type 25 February 2026

 Salicylic Acid

-Keeps pores clear, especially in the T zone where congestion is common.
+Useful for keeping the T zone clearer where congestion is more common.

 Green Tea